SpinLaunch: Limitations

 Any equipment or goods delivered by SpinLaunch must be capable of withstanding up to 10,000 G's of force during the centrifugal acceleration process.
 Additionally, no more than 400 kg of payload can be sent per launch.

 Advantages

 SpinLaunch provides a ground-based impulse to the launch vehicle, providing a shortcut around the rocket equation that dictates a conventional rocket's fuel needs grows exponentially with the weight of the payload.
-Due to this innovation, the projected cost per kilogram of payload is approximately $1,250 – $2,500.
-This projection is significantly less expensive than SpaceX's current price per kilogram of payload on the Falcon 9 of $6,000.
+Due to this innovation, the projected cost per kilogram of payload is approximately $1,250–2,500.
+This projection is significantly less expensive than SpaceX's $6,000 for the Falcon 9.